 The U.S. Department of Energy's (DOE's) approach to developing and deploying computational resources also must be revisited, particularly with respect to the "co-design" methodology.
-Deep co-design for the Exascale Computing Project (ECP), has resulted in breakthroughs in cluster-level and even node-level architecture, system software, workflow tools, and applications, but with limited influence over the central/graphical processing unit (CPU/GPU) designdesigned and produced for consumer workloads.
-To fully harness new AI approaches (Section 01) to reinvent the broad and diverse scientific, energy, and security domains outlined in Section 02, the co-design process and timeframes of interactions must extend to the CPU/GPU design and beyond to encompass new materials and techniques necessary for future zeta-scale machines, which are to be constructed within rational constraints with respect to costs, especially power.
+Deep co-design for the Exascale Computing Project (ECP), has resulted in breakthroughs in cluster-level and even node-level architecture, system software, workflow tools, and applications, but with limited influence over the central/graphical processing unit (CPU/GPU) design designed and produced for consumer workloads.
+To fully harness new Al approaches (Section 01) to reinvent the broad and diverse scientific, energy, and security domains outlined in Section 02, the co-design process and timeframes of interactions must extend to the CPU/GPU design and beyond to encompass new materials and techniques necessary for future zeta-scale machines, which are to be constructed within rational constraints with respect to costs, especially power.

-15.1 Advanced Research Directions in Al-Oriented Hardware Architectures

-Each of the fundamental AI approaches described in Section 01 promises unprecedented advances across the entire suite of DOE scientific domains detailed in Section 02.
-These six AI approaches present unique challenges with respect to the hardware architectures underpinning those advances.
-Preliminary analysis of the requirements in each of these areas, for example a growing number of large-scale industry-driven AI models, suggests a need for three orders of magnitude improvement in computational efficiency over the next 15 years.
+15.1 Advanced Research Directions in Al-Oriented Hardware Architectures industry-driven AI models, suggests a need for three orders of magnitude improvement in computational efficiency over the next 15 years.
 This is driven by the need to support the magnitude of processing required for training of brain-scale neuro-symbolic models, such as surrogate (Chapter 01) and foundation (Chapter 02) models.
 These advances will only be realized through Advanced Research Directions (ARDs) targeting optimizations for unique DOE needs and major improvements in energy-efficient computing from the edge to the largest-scale high-performance computing (HPC) facilities.